SNSTRUTHERS/c-headers/readme.md

     you're compiling for IA-32/x86.
 - Compiler feature detection (`__has_attribute`, `__has_declspec_attribute`,
 etc.).
-- Cross-compiler compatible function, typedef, and parameter attributes.
+- Cross-compiler compatible function, typedef, pointer, and parameter attributes.
   - `ALLOCATOR` to denote an associated free function for a given allocation function.
   - `CHECK_RESULT` to enforce `if (error) { HANDLE }` on lazy devs.